lazevedo-devops/dayio-userservice-chart/README.md

 # Helm Chart for User Service App

-This Helm Charts contains all required items for deploy User Service App at Kubernetes Cluster.
+This Helm Chart contains all required items for deploy User Service App at Kubernetes Cluster.

 #### Pre-Requisites